Skip to content

 • Register classes explicitly in a fixed startup path; do not depend on scan order.

-• Prove each production value type through client round-trip, WAL replay, snapshot restore, restart, and mixed-version tests before relying on it for bank data.
+• Prove each production value type through client round-trip, WAL replay, snapshot restore, restart, and same-artifact upgrade drills before relying on it for critical data.

 1. Null sentinel.